techservicesillinois/awscli-login/CONTRIBUTING.md

 # Contributing to `awscli-login`

-Thank you for considering contributing to [Project Name]!
+Thank you for considering contributing to awscli-login!
 We are happy to accept your contributions.

 ## Table of Contents